 This table provides a brief overview of the benefits and risks of medical and surgical abortions.
 Please see our blog for a detailed comparison of the two methods.

+In Australia, there are gestation limits on which kind of abortion you can have.
 To check which abortion methods are available to you, use our gestation calculator by entering the first date of your last period.
 It will provide you with a gestation estimate in weeks and days, which will later need to be confirmed by an ultrasound.

 As part of your time with the nurse, you will also have the opportunity to discuss your contraception options and you may be able to have a LARC fitted on the day, which can significantly reduce the cost of having one fitted.
 Ask your customer service advisor when you call to make a booking.